-This is the amount of social media users out there (WeAreSocial, January 2020).
-In 2020, this represents about 49.5% of the world’s population.
+This is the amount of social media users out there.
+In 2023, this represents more than half of the world’s population.

 As a result, we see a LOT of fresh data published and shared each day online.